linyaa-kiwi/dev-tools/README.txt

 Each project has a default list of USE flags defined in the Python variable lib/chadv_dev_tools/${project}.py:Pkg.USE.
 The list of USE flags defined in the environment modifies on the project's default list.
+The script
+${project}-show-use-flags prints the USE flags that script ${project}-configure would use, as currently defined by the environment and the project's defaults.

 Example: Mesa
 -------------
 Suppose the default USE flags defined by lib/chadv_dev_tools/mesa.py is:

     USE=gbm,dri3,x11,wayland,surfaceless

+Verify the defaults:

+    $ mesa-show-use-flags
+    +gbm +dri3 +x11 +wayland +surfaceless

+Try temporarily disabling the 'dri3' USE flag:

+    $ USE="-dri3" mesa-show-use-flags
+    +gbm -dri3 +x11 +wayland +surfaceless
+    $ USE="" mesa-show-use-flags
+    +gbm +dri3 +x11 +wayland +surfaceless

 To disable DRI3 support when configuring Mesa, run: